Insider-Threat/Insider-Threat/README.md

 ## **Insider Threat Matrix**

-Note: The numbers inside the matrix are place holders used for formating and will be removed.

 | **Proactive Messures** | **Initial Discovery** | **Collection** | **Exfiltration** | **Business Impact**|
 | :---: | :---: | :---: | :---: | :---: |